rsksmart/RSKIPs/IPs/RSKIP690.md

 1. A bech32 or bech32m address MUST be emitted in lowercase.
 BIP173 permits an all uppercase form, and a different case is a different string and therefore a different receipts root.
 Base58Check is case sensitive, so a legacy or P2SH-P2WPKH address is emitted as its encoding produces it.
-2. The network dependent part of the encoding MUST come from the network, and an unrecognised network MUST fail rather than fall back to another one.
-That part is the human readable part for bech32 and bech32m, `bc`, `tb` and `bcrt`, and the version byte for Base58Check, `0x00` and `0x05` on mainnet and `0x6f` and `0xc4` on testnet and regtest.
-In both encodings it is covered by the checksum, so a wrong one does not produce a broken address.
-It produces a valid one that belongs to nobody on the chain in use.
+2. The network dependent part of the encoding MUST come from the network.

 ### Storage